Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

 Think about Steve Job’s personal brand.
-He exemplified simplicity by donning an understated but classic outfit consisting of a turtleneck, a pair of jeans, and New Balance sneakers.
+He exemplified simplicity by donning an understated but classic outfit consisting of a turtleneck, jeans, and New Balance sneakers.
 In a way, the same simplified yet practical values were reflected by Apple.

 However, you don’t necessarily have to dress the same way you portray a brand — God forbid, the business is related to animal costumes.
 Instead, take some time out and imagine your brand’s image in the form of a persona — a person, an animal, or a thing.
 What qualities does it have?

 Perhaps you see a polished businessperson complete with a suit, tie, and a briefcase — their only goal is to be a leadership role model.
 Or maybe, you see a motherly figure — an empathetic caregiver that only wants the best for her family of clients.
 Similarly, some brands may identify better with a wolf — a mascot of playfulness intelligence, but above all, devoted to family.

 As an added tip, put together a list of these values and earnestly contemplate whether your target audience will be able to relate to it.
 Not only is this an excellent trust-building tool, but a hard copy of the personality traits forms a concrete base that everyone can use as a reference point.